2003 New England Patriots season: Super Bowl XXXVIII vs. Carolina Panthers

 The Patriots immediately countered with a 6-play, 78-yard scoring drive of their own.
 Starting from their own 22-yard line, Brady completed a 12-yard pass to wide receiver David Givens.
-Then after throwing an incompletion, Brady completed a long pass to Branch, who caught it at the Panthers 24-yard line in stride before being tackled at the 14-yard line for a 52-yard gain.
+Then after throwing an incompletion, Brady completed a long pass to Branch, who caught it at the Panthers' 24-yard line in stride before being tackled at the 14-yard line for a 52-yard gain.
 Three plays later, Givens caught a 5-yard touchdown from Brady to give New England a 14–7 lead with only 18 seconds left in the half.
 The Patriots decided to squib kick the ensuing kickoff to prevent a long return, but their plan backfired as Carolina tight end Kris Mangum picked up the ball at his own 35-yard line and returned it 12 yards to the 47.
 Panthers running back Stephen Davis then ran for 21 yards on the next play to set up kicker John Kasay's 50-yard field goal as time expired in the half, cutting Carolina's deficit to 14–10.

 The third quarter was scoreless as each team exchanged punts twice.
 But with 3:57 left in the period, the Patriots put together a 71-yard, 8-play scoring drive, featuring tight end Daniel Graham's 33-yard reception to advance to the Carolina 9-yard line.
-Running back Antowain Smith then capped off the drive with a 2-yard touchdown run on the second play on the final period to increase their lead, 21–10.
+Running back Antowain Smith then capped off the drive with a 2-yard touchdown run on the second play in the final period to increase their lead to 21–10.
 This was the start of another scoring explosion, one that became one of the biggest explosions in Super Bowl history, with both teams scoring a combined 37 points in the last 15 minutes, the most ever in a single quarter of a Super Bowl.

 Delhomme started out Carolina's ensuing drive with a 13-yard completion to wide receiver Muhsin Muhammad.
 After committing a false start penalty on the next play, Delhomme completed a pair of passes to Smith for gains of 18 and 22 yards.
 Running back DeShaun Foster then scored on a 33-yard touchdown run, cutting the Panthers' deficit to 21–16 after Delhomme's 2-point conversion pass fell incomplete.
-The Patriots responded on their ensuing possession by driving all the way to Carolina's 9-yard line, but the drive ended when Panthers defensive back Reggie Howard intercepted a third down pass from Brady in the end zone.
+The Patriots responded on their ensuing possession by driving all the way to Carolina's 9-yard line, but the drive ended when Panthers defensive back Reggie Howard intercepted a third-down pass from Brady in the end zone.
 Then on 3rd down from his own 15-yard line, Delhomme threw for the longest play from scrimmage in Super Bowl history, an 85-yard touchdown completion to Muhammad.
 Carolina's 2-point conversion attempt failed again, but they took their first lead of the game, 22–21, with 6:53 remaining.